 In 2015, Dr. Mike Benard created a Biodiversity project using the INaturalist application.
 The goal of this project is to document the biodiversity at Case Western Reserve's Squire Valleevue and Valley Ridge Farms.
-By winter 2019, more than 2,500 observations and over 800 species have been reported.
+By February 2020, more than 3,800 observations and over 1,000 species have been reported.

 Previous initiatives to identify the University Farm large diversity of plants and animals included the design of several introductory guides, during the summer of 2005, by Jake Kribel, a student in the Department of Biology,